Keto Condensed Milk

 When it’s thick enough to coat a spoon it’s ready.

-Step Two: Remove the pan from the heat and cool to room temperate.
+Step Two: Remove the pan from the heat and cool to room temperature.
 Gently add in the egg yolk and stir.
 Or if you are in a hurry, pour the mixture over the top of the egg yolk and stir fast!
 Stirring quickly is important to prevent the egg from scrambling.

 The important thing when cooking this down is to cook it long enough to coat the back of a spoon.
 You should be able to run your finger down the back of the spoon and see a line.